ouya/docs/content-review-guidelines.md

 * **Menu**: The review team requires that the `DPAD` and `LEFT_STICK` are capable of navigating the in-game menus.

+* **Mobile**: The review team requires that no mobile elements or images should appear in menus or gameplay.

 * **Multiplayer**: The review team checks that the maximum number of players are supported in multiplayer games without issues.
 The review team recommends that the game developer is responsible for extensive multiplayer testing.
 The review team requires that only a single controller map to each player for multiplayer games.

 * **Network**: The review team requires that the game handle the loss of a network connection gracefully.
 If a network connection is required, the game should notify the user that a network connection is needed to continue or give the option to exit the game.